Saturday, July 11, 2020

 If you don’t like the book, I’ll give you your money back.
 Really!!!!!

 This book has been 60 years in the making.
-There are also over a thousand scans, ALL from the original comics!!!!!

 Introducing: Jack Kirby

-Back then I said I enjoyed reading the Fantastic Four, Spider-Man, X-Men etc. I then began to realize I enjoyed reading that it was Lee, Kirby, Ditko and Heck.
+I then began to realize I enjoyed reading that it was Lee, Kirby, Ditko and Heck.
+Marvels were re-readable so I kept them.

-Marvel would often alter the contents of a comic and even its title.
+.
 I would keep track of the history of each title, listing the series, name changes and anything else that cropped up.

 I left a lot out, discover and be surprised.